 Here’s a demonstration of my quick and easy method of mixing sugar syrup for honey bees.
 I’m posting it because I keep hearing from people who do things like boil up a syrup mixture on their stove tops at home.
-That’s a big bag of crazy beans if you ask me, much more time-consuming and complicated than it needs to be.
-Probably a great way to make a mess of one’s kitchen too.
+Heated syrup kills microbes and other baddies, but I don’t think that’s necessary for backyard beekeepers with a small number of hives.

 I don’t measure anything.
 I fill a bucket about half way with white granulated sugar (not raw sugar or anything with a high ash content).
 I add a drop or two of anise extract to get the bees interested in the syrup.
 (It’s important to note the difference between anise extract and anise oil.)
 I add water from a garden house until the bucket is almost full.
 Then I mix it with a stick for about five minutes until the sugar is dissolved.

 The result is a thin syrup that works for spring feedings.
 I add more sugar if I want to make a thick syrup for fall feedings.
 How can I tell when it’s a thick syrup?
 Because it’s thick.
 Thin syrup (1 part sugar, 1 part water) more or less has the consistency of water.
 Thick syrup (2 parts sugar, 1 part water) takes on a goopey appearance.
 It sounds goopey.